Home » Training

 Nonviolent Crisis Intervention (NCI)

-Introduced to Nova Scotia foster parents in 1994, this program teaches practical skills and techniques to:
+Introduced to Nova Scotia foster caregivers in 1994, this program teaches practical skills and techniques to:

-New foster parents are required to participate in Nonviolent Crisis Intervention training within one year of receiving their first placement.
+New foster caregivers are required to participate in Nonviolent Crisis Intervention training within one year of receiving their first placement.
 The Basic Program consists of two days of training.
-An annual one-day Refresher is required to maintain certification for the Introductory Level of Care.
+An annual one-day Refresher is required to maintain their NCI certification.

 If you have been certified in NCI at your workplace within the past year and you can provide the Federation with a photocopy of your blue certification card, participation in the one-day Refresher instead of the two-day Basic training will be acceptable.